-2. Content and Form of Application Submission: Requirements concerning the content of an application, together with the forms you must submit, are in the application package for this competition.
+- 2. Content and Form of Application Submission: Requirements concerning the content and form of an application, together with the forms you must submit, are in the application package for this competition.
 Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-You must limit Part III to the equivalent of no more than 100 pages, using the following standards:

-• A "page" is $8.5" \times 11$ ", on one side only, with 1" margins at the top, bottom, and both sides.

-• Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, reference citations, and captions, as well as all text in charts, tables, figures, graphs, and screen shots.

-• Use a font that is either 12 point or
+You must limit Part III to no more than 60 pages, using the following standards: - A "page" is $8.5'' \times 11''$, on one side only, with 1" margins at the top, bottom, and both sides. - Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, reference citations, and captions, as well as all text in charts, tables, figures, graphs, and screen shots. - Use a font that is either 12 point or larger. - Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.

-larger.

-• Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.
 An application submitted in any other font (including Times Roman or Arial Narrow) will not be accepted.

-The page limit and double-spacing requirement do not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the abstract, (follow the guidance provided in the application package for completing the abstract), the table of contents, the list of priority requirements, the resumes, the reference list, the letters of support, or the appendices.
-However, the page limit and double-spacing requirement do apply to all of Part III, the application narrative, including all text in charts, tables, figures, graphs, and screen shots.
+The page limit and double-spacing requirements do not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the abstract (follow the guidance provided in the application package for completing the abstract), the table of contents, the list of priority requirements, the resumes, the reference list, the letters of support, or the appendices.
+However, the page limit and double-spacing requirements do apply to all of Part III, the application narrative, including all text in charts, tables, figures, graphs, and screen shots.

-We will reject your application if you exceed the page limit, or if you apply other standards and exceed the equivalent of the page limit.
+We will reject your application if you exceed the page limit in the application narrative section, or if you apply standards other than those specified in this notice and the application package.

-3. Submission Dates and Times: Applications Available: December 15,
+3. Submission Dates and Times: Applications Available: February 13, 2017.

-Deadline for Transmittal of Applications: January 29, 2015.
+Deadline for Transmittal of Applications: April 14, 2017.

 Applications for grants under this competition must be submitted electronically using the Grants.gov Apply site (Grants.gov).
-For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.
-7. Other Submission Requirements of this notice.
+For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to Other Submission Requirements in section IV of this notice.